I now know why I have dementia, we need a voice from this side to be able to say it as it is,

 Network involvement opportunities

-The Young Dementia Network provides opportunities for its members to collaborate, share experience and knowledge and learn from each other
+The Network provides opportunities for its members to collaborate and share personal experience and knowledge